paul-minniti/IgniteHub/README.md

 Small business owners in Baltimore are diverse, with a notable number of minority and women-owned businesses.
 Their IT and web service needs typically include managed IT services, cybersecurity, network support, and web development.

-## Competitive Landscape

-IgniteHub faces competition from several IT and web services providers in the Baltimore area, including Eitex, Preemo, Bmore Technology LLC, and Chrysalis MSP LLC.
-A more in-depth analysis will be conducted to understand their strengths and weaknesses.

-## Pricing

-The market rates for IT and web services in Baltimore vary depending on the specific service.
-Further research will be conducted to determine competitive pricing for IgniteHub's services.

-## Trends

-Global trends like 5G, Blockchain, AR, and AI are shaping the IT services market and present opportunities for IgniteHub to innovate and differentiate its service offerings.

-## Purchasing Factors

-Factors influencing the purchasing decisions of small business owners when it comes to IT and web services include the quality of the product and information about it, the reputation of the firm, perceived ease of payment, site design, benefits of online shopping, and trust.
-Other factors include the customer experience, available offers and values, and social proof and credibility.

 # Operations

 ## Product/Service Development Pillar